How to Unblock a Shower Drain Without Chemicals

 Step 1: Set the Vacuum

-Cover any overflow drains with duct tape or a wet cloth to ensure maximum suction power.
+Make sure to cover any drains that have overflows using either duct tape or wet cloth to ensure maximum suction power.

-Step 3: Attach Hose to drain
+Step 3: Attach Hose to Drain

-Connect the hose to your drain, creating an air-tight seal.
+Attach the hose onto your drain, creating an air-tight seal.

 Step 4: Turn on Vacuum